wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (4) If a person persists in failing to give particulars or, without reasonable excuse, fails to provide satisfactory verification of those particulars after having received a warning under subsection (3), a constable may arrest the person without warrant.

-    (5) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500, who---
+    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $500, who---

     *   (a) fails to give particulars if required to do so; or